-The ISV is a one-time tax paid when a vehicle is first registered in Portugal, whether it's new or used.
+The SV is a one-time tax paid when a vehicle is first registered in Portugal, whether it's new or used.
 This tax is calculated based on two main components: engine displacement (measured in cubic centimeters) and CO2 emissions.
 For new vehicles, the full tax amount applies, while used vehicles imported from EU countries may qualify for age-based reductions ranging from 10% to 80%.
-Electric vehicles are fully exempt from ISV, and certain plug-in hybrid vehicles registered in the EU between 2015 and 2020 with a minimum electric range of 25km may qualify for a 75% reduction.
+Electric vehicles are fully exempt from SV, and certain plug-in hybrid vehicles registered in the EU between 2015 and 2020 with a minimum electric range of 25km may qualify for a 75% reduction.

-The IUC must be paid between the first day of the month before the vehicle's registration month and the end of the registration month itself.
-For newly purchased or imported vehicles, the first IUC payment must be made within 90 days of the Portuguese registration date.
+The UC must be paid between the first day of the month before the vehicle's registration month and the end of the registration month itself.
+For newly purchased or imported vehicles, the first UC payment must be made within 90 days of the Portuguese registration date.
 The payment process is initiated through the Portal das Finanças (Tax Portal), and failure to pay within the specified timeframe results in fines and penalties.

 Several exemptions and reductions are available in the Portuguese vehicle taxation system: